Jecoc907/Streaming-Ecosystem-Analysis/README.md

 ## Overview
-This repository contains our Streaming Ecosystem Analysis, was conducted by Chun Yat Cheung, Tsung-Wei Lin, and Kuang Hsuan Lee.
+This repository contains our Streaming Ecosystem Analysis, was conducted by Chun Yat (Jeco) Cheung, Tsung-Wei (Weber) Lin, and Kuang Hsuan (Jack) Lee.
 The goal of this project was to analyze the current streaming market landscape and provide recommendations on what types of TV shows production studios should focus on creating next.

 ## Project Background
 The project aims to address the following key questions: